 By using natural elements, you automatically create an ever evolving and lush environment for your garden-inspired tablescape.
 I had a lot fun creating the arrangement below, combining early spring primroses, strawberries, cascading grapes and rosemary for height.
 Plus, it was the perfect opportunity to use this lovely Italian pottery.

 The following are some of the items that you can use to create your own living arrangement:

 - Potted herbs or flowers are ideal to add some height.

 - Potted flowers, such as primroses or violets, for whimsy and color.

-- Add in some moss from garden, and your good to go!
+- Add in some moss from your garden, and you’re good to go!

 Many of these elements can go straight from the table to your garden.
 This way you can enjoy them during the season and beyond.
 It also keeps the fresh fruit accessible for pre-dinner grazing.

 I’m always searching for creative yet elegant centerpieces.
 While at the same time paying homage to the what nature puts right in front of us.
 And this time of year, it’s the ever optimistic tulip!

 There are so many creative ways to incorporate colorful vegetables with your floral arrangements.
 I love this use of cabbage as a vase for tulips!
 It’s relatively simple to create with these instructions, and will have your guests marveling at your creativity!!

 There are several holidays, during Spring, that revolve around the dining room table.
 One of them happens to be Easter.
 If you already have your Spring table decorated, then you’re just a hop, skip and a jump from having it Easter ready!
 The oversized pink glass eggs and Fitz and Floyd duckling salt and pepper shakers add just the right touch to our Spring Vignette table.